Your guide to safe winter driving

 Leave lots of space

-Sudden gusts can catch us all out, so leave extra room for cyclists and motorcyclists, who are particularly vulnerable and may veer across the road.
+Sudden gusts can catch us all out, so leave extra room for cyclists and motorcyclists.
+These people can be vulnerable and may veer across the road.

 Tips on how to get out of a skid

-By following all of the above guidance, you should reduce your risk of getting into a skid whilst driving this winter.
-However, if you do get into a skid, try not to panic.
-It’s easier said than done, but it’s important to stay calm and take these steps to get out of it:
+By following all the above guidance, you should reduce your risk of getting into a skid whilst driving this winter.
+However, it’s wise to be ready.
+Therefore, if you ever encounter a skid while driving, follow these steps to regain control:

 Worry-free motoring with the Motability Scheme